christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 Baturin's user guide <Cite id="iproute2_user_guide" /> is a highly useful reference for iproute2.<br />
 I do recommend playing around with them.
 Once I ran `ip route show` I solved a long standing mystery of why docker sometimes required `--net host` for contains to reach the internet.
-It turns out that one of the corporate wifi networks I often work in, has a conflicting subnet with Docker's.
+It turns out that one of the corporate WiFi networks I often work in, has a conflicting subnet with Docker's.
 <HalfImage full="true" src="./docker_subnet_collision.png" />

 But what about dynamic network changes?